noatal345/Search_Algorithms/README.md

 # Search_Algorithms
-This repository contains the source code for a project that utilizes search algorithms to find the shortest path from a source junction to a target junction on a map of Israel.
+This project uses different kinds of search algorithms to find the shortest path from a source junction to a target junction on a map of Israel.

 **Files:**